Spectral Analysis of Molecular Features: When Richer Features Do Not Guarantee Better Generalization: Introduction

 \section{Introduction}

-Accurate molecular property prediction lies at the heart of modern molecular and materials-discovery pipelines, where rapid estimation of properties can accelerate screening, design, and optimization \cite{bohacek1996art, reymond2015chemical, goh2017deep, kailkhura2019reliable, shen2019molecular, schapin2023machine,kuang2024impact}.
-In molecular property prediction, two major modeling paradigms have emerged: (i) neural network–based and (ii) kernel-based models.
-Neural networks (NN) have advanced rapidly, driven by large datasets and architectures tailored to molecules, such as graph neural networks (GNN) and equivariant NNs \cite{jiang2021could, le2022equivariant, ju2023tgnn}.
-In contrast, traditional kernel methods excel in low-data regimes, offering strong generalization capabilities that make them especially valuable for sample-efficient tasks such as active learning and Bayesian optimization in material discovery \cite{GAUCHE:griffiths:2023, fgkernel:2005, soap:bartok:2013, mbdf:2023:anatole}.
-Their non-parametric nature enables them to capture complex similarity structures without requiring extensive hyperparameter tuning or massive training datasets.
-Kernel methods also underpin some of the most successful machine-learned interatomic potentials \cite{gp_vs_nn:jcp:2018,vargashernández2021gaussianprocessesspectraldelta,molkernels:review:2025}, enabling accurate predictions of atomic forces and energies across diverse chemical systems.
+Accurate molecular property prediction lies at the heart of modern materials-discovery pipelines, where the rapid estimation of chemical properties dramatically accelerates screening and design \cite{bohacek1996art, reymond2015chemical, goh2017deep, kailkhura2019reliable, shen2019molecular, schapin2023machine,kuang2024impact}.
+Within this domain, two dominant modeling paradigms have emerged: neural network-based and kernel-based models.
+Neural networks (NNs) have advanced rapidly, driven by massive datasets and specialized architectures such as graph neural networks (GNNs) and pre-trained transformers \cite{jiang2021could, le2022equivariant, ju2023tgnn}, giving latent feature representations for molecules \cite{pretrainedmolecularembedding:2025}.

-Unlike NNs, which adapt features from data, kernel methods rely on fixed kernels tailored to specific representations \cite{GPbook}.
-The design of effective molecular kernels is particularly challenging: molecules may be represented using Cartesian or internal coordinates, cheminformatics descriptors such as Morgan fingerprints, or graphs of atoms and bonds \cite{GAUCHE:griffiths:2023}.
-Each choice defines a different notion of similarity, with graph kernels in particular motivated by the notoriously hard graph isomorphism problem.
-More recently, pretrained molecular embedding models based on GNNs or transformers have emerged as alternative molecular representations \cite{pretrainedmolecularembedding:2025}.

-Traditionally, the quality of different molecular kernels is evaluated primarily by their \textit{test-set performance in particular downstream tasks}.
-While informative, this evaluation overlooks deeper questions:
+In contrast, traditional kernel methods excel in low-data regimes and rely on tailor-made kernel features implicitly defined by the kernel.
+Their non-parametric nature allows them to capture complex similarity structures without requiring massive training datasets or extensive hyperparameter tuning, making them especially valuable for sample-efficient tasks like active learning and Bayesian optimization \cite{GAUCHE:griffiths:2023, fgkernel:2005, soap:bartok:2013, mbdf:2023:anatole}.
+Furthermore, kernel methods underpin some of the most successful machine-learned interatomic potentials \cite{gp_vs_nn:jcp:2018,vargashernández2021gaussianprocessesspectraldelta,molkernels:review:2025}, enabling accurate predictions of atomic forces and energies across diverse chemical systems.
+However, the design of these molecular kernels is challenging and highly varied: molecules can be represented using Cartesian or internal coordinates, cheminformatics descriptors like extended connectivity fingerprints (ECFPs), or complex graphs of atoms and bonds \cite{GAUCHE:griffiths:2023}.